destaMo/Scrum-Notes/content/devops/independent/aws_services_advanced.md

 **Description:** You are competent with most of the AWS services and can advise on which service should be chosen based on requirements.
 You understand and apply parts of the Well Architectured Framework based on the project specifics.

-**Person which successfully completed requirement for given block can:**
+**Person who successfully completed requirement for given block can:**

 - Work with most of the AWS services
 - Suggest different solutions and cloud architectures based on requirements